Cottage Cheese Blueberry Muffins

 Three cottage cheese blueberry muffins stacked on a plate.

-These blueberry cottage cheese muffins are a lighter twist on classic muffins because made with simple ingredients like cottage cheese, a blend of white and whole wheat flour, and no refined sugar.
-They’re perfect for a quick breakfast on busy mornings, an afternoon snack or even a healthy dessert.
+• Healthy, simple ingredients.
+These blueberry cottage cheese muffins are a lighter twist on classic muffins because they’re made with ingredients like cottage cheese, a blend of white and whole wheat flour, and no refined sugar.

 Ingredients for cottage cheese blueberry muffins on a countertop with labels.